home-assistant-libs/voluptuous-serialize/README.md

     "type": "string",
     "default": "not specified",
     "required": false,
-    "optional": true,  // This will be deprecated soon.
+    "optional": true,  // This is deprecated.
 Please use "required" key instead.
   }
 ]
 ```